-CLIP understands students’ need for sophisticated knowledge about the rapidly changing global business environment.
-Students studying IP at Texas A&M University have opportunities to participate in the study abroad program in art and cultural heritage law in Santa Chiara, Italy.
+CLIP understands your need to be familiarized the rapidly changing global business environment.
+Students studying IP law at Texas A&M University have opportunities to participate in the study abroad program in art and cultural heritage law in Santa Chiara, Italy.
 Our faculty members, many of whom have studied or taught abroad, are also eager to provide advice and assistance concerning study abroad programs and internships in foreign countries.

 In addition, CLIP brings to the campus promising scholars and practitioners to share ideas and insights.
 Through academic conferences and other collaborative activities, we develop global partnerships with leading educational and research institutions from around the world.
 Our institutional partners include:

-- University of Eastern Finland Law School (Finland)
+- University of Eastern Finland Law School (Joensuu, Finland)